digitalcredentials/verifier-core/README.md

 The verification checks that the credential:

-* has a valid signature, and so:
+* has a valid signature, and so therefore:
   * the credential hasn't been tampered with
   * the signing key was retrieved from the did document
 * hasn't expired